 This one is a riff on the more general souvenir category.
 Many ships allow locally based “port lecturers” to board and supposedly provide information and “insider” hints about what to do onshore.
 For the most part, these folks are really shills for onshore merchants who pay for mentions.
 The more honest cruise lines call them “shopping ambassadors” (a wonderfully creative euphemism) to distinguish them from genuine local authorities that the cruise line might also arrange.-Ed

 Almost all big cruise ships have casinos.
 They’re much like the ones you find in Vegas or Atlantic City, only a lot smaller.
-As with land casinos, shipboard casinos are usually located so you have to walk through them several times a day to get to most activities.- Ed
+As with land casinos, shipboard casinos are usually located so you have to walk through them several times a day to get to most activities.- Ed Perkins

-I thought all casinos were rip offs? 😉
+I thought all casinos were rip-offs? 😉

 Big cruise ships these days are likely to provide satellite-based Internet access in cyber cafes or maybe even in other shipboard Wi-Fi hot spots.
-Unfortunately, if you have a bad online addiction, you’ll pay an addict’s prices.
+Unfortunately, if you have a bad online addiction, you’ll pay an addict’s price.
 Most lines charge 75 cents a minute but also sell a range of packages, with rates running as low as 35 cents a minute if you buy the really big package (up to 500 minutes).
 In general, this is a lot more than you pay for airline Wi-Fi, for about the same level of service.-Ed

 You are basically hooking into the satellite internet?
-This is why your paying so much more than your home connection.
+This is why you pay so much more than your home connection.
 In saying that, I’d expect advancements in wifi technology to close this gap soon, and prices to come right down.
 As a Facebook and blogging addict, I’m crossing my fingers!

 Special Dining Venues

 A cruise is supposed to include all meals, right?
 These days, the answer is no. Most big new cruise ships have one or more premium dining venues, at which you’ll pay an additional $20 and $50 per person to have dinner in a themed dining room: steakhouse, Italian, French, or whatever.
 A related trend is to add a surcharge for some “premium” entrees, often steak or lobster, in the conventional dining room.
-Some of those premium prices seem high — especially when you consider that they’re not the full prices but are instead surcharges on top of what you’ve supposedly already paid for — but online reports indicate that many travelers believe the premium dinners are worth the price, at least once they’re on the cruise.-Ed
+Some of those premium prices seem high — especially when you consider that they’re not the full prices but are instead surcharges on top of what you’ve supposedly already paid for — but online reports indicate that many travellers believe the premium dinners are worth the price, at least once they’re on the cruise.-Ed

 At least with Australian based cruise lines, such as P&O, Carnival etc, special dining venues are worth every penny.
 Luke Mangan has teamed up with P&O cruises to help bring his Amazing Asian Fusion restaurants to sea.
 For the sake of paying an extra $45 for a special dinner, I don’t for a second consider that a rip off.
-If you were to eat at one of Luke’s Sydney restaurants, you’d be lucky to come out with change from $150.
+If you were to eat at one of Luke’s Sydney restaurants, you’d be lucky to come out with any change from $150.
 And let’s be honest, after eating substandard ship fare for a week, you’d be happy to pay for something of a higher standard!

 If the cruise line has a surcharge for lobster, and you expect it in the menu without a charge, perhaps next time book onto a more suitable cruise line?
 There are plenty of companies out there who offer lobster and steak without a surcharge.
 Crystal, Seabourn, Azamara, Regent Seven Seas, Silversea and Cunard come to mind, yes, the cost per cabin is higher, but so are the meal expectations.

 Typically, at each port, your cruise line has lined up a laundry list of port excursions to sell you on.
-These excursions can run from conventional sightseeing and visitor attractions to snorkeling, water-skiing, parasailing, rock climbing, bird-watching, and whatever else might be available at each stop.
+These excursions can run from conventional sightseeing and visitor attractions to snorkelling, water-skiing, parasailing, rock climbing, bird-watching, and whatever else might be available at each stop.
 Typically, the cruise line will start pitching you to pre-buy your excursions before you even get on the ship.
 What’s wrong with these excursions?
 You face up to three problems: Prices are usually higher than prices you can obtain yourself.
 As with any group activity, the pace is dictated by the slowest member, and it may waste a lot of your time.
 And lastly, most sightseeing excursions include extended stops at souvenir shops chosen primarily for the size of the kickback they provide to the tour operator and cruise line.-Ed

-Look, shore excursions booked direct with the cruise line are NOT your cheapest option.
-Theres no secret in that.
+Look, shore excursions booked directly with the cruise line are NOT your cheapest option.
+There’s no secret in that.
 However, if you book a cruise’s shore excursion, and are late back to the ship for whatever reason (Your jeep got a flat tyre on the jungle expedition, or your dive boat stayed out too long) the cruise line will WAIT for you!
 If it can’t wait any longer, it will organise, at no cost to you, the means to catch up with the ship at the next port.

 I don’t believe cruises are a “rip off’, you have the ability to choose what you pay for and when, if you don’t want to do any excursions, you don’t have to.
 Only want to eat the included buffet and drink tap water?
 No problem.
 Not interested in shopping?
 Don’t buy anything!
-A rip off is only a rip off when you have no other choice but to pay up, and when the thing your paying for is at an inflated price.
+A rip off is only a rip off when you have no other choice but to pay up, and when the thing you are paying for is at an inflated price.

-Cruises are fantastic for economical holidays.
+Cruises are fantastic for economic holidays.
 You really can get away with paying for just your cabin and a few extras (poolside drinks, a special dinner and maybe one proper shore excursion) You don’t have to spend a lot to enjoy yourself.
 After all, tanning on the main deck is free!